findy-network/findy-network.github.io/content/en/blog/agency-api/index.md

 date: 2022-08-29
 title: "The Findy Agency API"
 linkTitle: "The Findy Agency API"
 description: "The Findy Agency API serves as an interface for Findy Agency clients who wish to use the agency services programmatically.
-The core use cases are issuing, receiving, verifying, or proving a credential.
-After onboarding to the agency, the client application can participate in these complex credential exchange protocol flows using the programmer-friendly API."
+The core use cases enable verified data exchange: issuing, receiving, verifying, or proving a credential.
+After onboarding to the agency, the client application can participate in these complex protocol flows using our programmer-friendly API."
 author: Laura Vuorenoja
 resources:
 - src: "**.{png,jpg}"